 Our colleague grew up as the seventh generation to be raised in their historic farmhouse in the Boston suburbs.
 Ancestors in the mid-1700s left the city for wider spaces, long before it was in vogue, and established neighboring farm properties.
 They raised crops and livestock from these farms, started their families, and fought as minutemen in the Revolutionary War.
 Primogeniture was an overall value in the family, with the properties being passed down to the firstborn son of each successive generation.
 This approach worked successfully for over two centuries … that is, until it didn’t.
 This is where the story takes an unfortunate turn.

 Generation 5 (our colleague’s great-uncle) inherited the estate and leased it to Generation 6 (colleague’s mother) after downsizing to a smaller home on the homestead as he aged.
 Having no children of his own, the great-uncle appreciated witnessing his niece and her family enjoy the home, as he and so many previous generations had.
-The family’s express intent was for the property to remain in the lineal bloodline of the initial settlors.
+The family’s express intent was for the property to remain in the lineal bloodline of the initial settlers.
 However, this value was never formalized in legal documents.
 At the great uncle’s passing, the home and farmland were bequeathed to his surviving wife (colleague’s great aunt), thus outside the bloodline.
 The great-aunt knew and respected her husband’s wishes and had a basic will prepared, leaving the property to her late husband’s eldest niece (colleague’s mother), who had been living in the home.

 Sadly, as the great-aunt aged, she began to experience cognitive decline.
 In this process, a distant and opportunistic niece of hers reemerged into her life.
 At that point, she began to financially abuse the aging woman, and convinced the great-aunt to amend her estate plan, bestowing the assets to her.
 At the great aunt’s passing, the title to the property was transferred to the unscrupulous niece and was listed for sale.
 Sadly, the property’s market value was such that no family member could purchase it.